soulnote/OOPs-Concepts/Static_keyword.md

 The output shows that the overridden method makeSound() from the Dog class is invoked, demonstrating that static binding has already determined the method to be called during compile-time based on the declared type of the reference variable.

+## When it comes to inheritance and method overriding, the following elements cannot be overridden:

+### Final Methods:
+Methods declared as final in the superclass cannot be overridden by subclasses.
+This is because final methods are considered as sealed and cannot be modified in subclasses.

+### Static Methods:
+Static methods belong to the class itself rather than instances of the class.
+As a result, they are resolved at compile time using static binding and cannot be overridden in subclasses.

+### Private Methods:
+Private methods are not visible to subclasses and therefore cannot be overridden.
+They are specific to the class in which they are declared.

+### Constructors:
+Constructors cannot be overridden in Java.
+Subclasses may have their constructors, but they cannot override the constructors of their superclass.
+However, constructors can be called and chained using super() or this().

+### Final Classes:
+Classes declared as final cannot be subclassed, so there is no concept of overriding methods in a final class.

+### Static Variables:
+Similarly to static methods, static variables are resolved at compile time and are associated with the class itself rather than instances of the class.
+Therefore, they cannot be overridden in subclasses.